Self-Hosting LLMs in Production: The vLLM + KubeAI Stack

 - The request is forwarded to vLLM

-- Responses are streamed back through the proxy
+- Responses stream back through the proxy

-Exposing the OpenAI-Compatible API
+Exposing the API and Multi-Tenant Considerations

 apiVersion: networking.k8s.io/v1